Nicmonsprogramador/aplicacion-reservas/README.md

-# aplicacion-reservas
+Reservation Application
-1. Arquitectura General
+General Architecture
 Frontend: React

-Objetivo: Proveer una interfaz de usuario interactiva para gestionar reservas.
+Objective: Provide an interactive user interface to manage reservations.
-Componentes: Páginas y componentes para crear, modificar, ver y cancelar reservas.
+Components: Pages and components for creating, modifying, viewing, and canceling reservations.
-Estado: Manejo del estado global (usando Context API, Redux, etc.) para compartir datos entre componentes.
+State Management: Manage global state (using Context API, Redux, etc.) to share data between components.
-Comunicación: Utiliza fetch o axios para hacer llamadas a las API del backend.
+Communication: Use fetch or axios for making API calls to the backend.
 Backend: Java (Spring Boot)

-Objetivo: Gestionar las solicitudes de la aplicación cliente y realizar operaciones CRUD en la base de datos.
+Objective: Handle client application requests and perform CRUD operations on the database.
-Componentes: Controladores (Controllers), Servicios (Services), y Repositorios (Repositories).
+Components: Controllers, Services, and Repositories.
-API REST: Exponer endpoints para crear, leer, actualizar y eliminar reservas.
+REST API: Expose endpoints to create, read, update, and delete reservations.
-Seguridad: Implementar autenticación y autorización.
+Security: Implement authentication and authorization.
-Base de Datos: MongoDB
+Database: MongoDB

-Objetivo: Almacenar los datos de las reservas, usuarios y posiblemente otros datos relacionados (mesas, habitaciones, etc.).
+Objective: Store reservation data, user information, and potentially other related data (tables, rooms, etc.).
-Modelo de Datos: Esquemas para las reservas, usuarios y otras entidades relevantes.
+Data Model: Schemas for reservations, users, and other relevant entities.
-2. Detalles de Implementación
+Implementation Details
 Frontend: React

-Configuración del Proyecto
+Project Setup

-Inicializa un proyecto con Create React App.
+Initialize a project with Create React App.
-Instala dependencias necesarias: react-router-dom para enrutamiento, axios para solicitudes HTTP, etc.
+Install necessary dependencies: react-router-dom for routing, axios for HTTP requests, etc.
-Estructura de Componentes
+Component Structure

-App.js: Contenedor principal con rutas.
+App.js: Main container with routes.
-Componentes: ReservationList, CreateReservation, EditReservation, ReservationDetail, etc.
+Components: ReservationList, CreateReservation, EditReservation, ReservationDetail, etc.
-Gestión de Estado
+State Management

-Usa useState y useEffect para el estado local y efectos secundarios.
+Use useState and useEffect for local state and side effects.
-Considera usar Context API o Redux para el estado global si la aplicación crece en complejidad.
+Consider using Context API or Redux for global state management if the application grows in complexity.
-Comunicación con el Backend
+Communication with Backend

-Usa axios o fetch para hacer solicitudes a las APIs del backend.
+Use axios or fetch to make requests to backend APIs.
-Ejemplo de una solicitud para obtener reservas: javascript
+Example request to get reservations: javascript
 Copiar código
 axios.get('http://localhost:8080/api/reservations')
   .then(response => setReservations(response.data))
   .catch(error => console.error('Error fetching reservations:', error));
-Backend: Java con Spring Boot
+Backend: Java with Spring Boot

-Configuración del Proyecto
+Project Setup

-Crea un proyecto Spring Boot usando Spring Initializr o tu IDE preferido.
+Create a Spring Boot project using Spring Initializr or your preferred IDE.
-Incluye dependencias como Spring Web, Spring Data MongoDB, y Spring Security (si es necesario).
+Include dependencies like Spring Web, Spring Data MongoDB, and Spring Security (if necessary).
-Estructura de Clases
+Class Structure

-Controladores (Controllers): Manejan las solicitudes HTTP y responden con datos JSON.
+Controllers: Handle HTTP requests and respond with JSON data.
-Servicios (Services): Contienen la lógica de negocio.
+Services: Contain business logic.
-Repositorios (Repositories): Interactúan con MongoDB.
+Repositories: Interact with MongoDB.
-API REST
+REST API

-Ejemplo de un controlador para manejar reservas: java
+Example of a controller for handling reservations: java
 Copiar código
 @RestController